thingsboard/thingsboard.github.io/_includes/docs/tutorials/telemetry-delta-calculation.md

 **Calculated fields** allow users to perform real-time calculations based on telemetry data and/or attributes.
 You can learn more about calculated fields [here](/docs/{{docsPrefix}}user-guide/calculated-fields/){:target="_blank"}.

+Add a calculated field to your device that will compute the delta between the two most recent telemetry values of **temperature** key and store the result as a new telemetry value under the key **deltaTemperature**.

-- Go back to your device and open its details, and navigate to the "**Calculated fields**" tab.
+- Go back to your device, open its details, and navigate to the "**Calculated fields**" tab.
 - Click the "**plus**" icon button and select "**Create new calculated field**" from the dropdown menu.

 {% include images-gallery.html imageCollection="create-calculated-field-1" %}